rjbgoudie/bsu-cluster/README.md

 * [submission-scripts/blank-single-core](submission-scripts/blank-single-core) - these are generic for any software
 * [submission-scripts/r-single-core](submission-scripts/r-single-core) - these are specific for R

 The `-array` scripts run a task array, by default 4 tasks, with rate limiting so only 2 run at once.
-1 hours is allowed for each to run.
+1 hour is allowed for each to run.
 * [submission-scripts/r-single-core-array](submission-scripts/r-single-core-array) - these are specific for R

 Please let me know if you spot errors, or have other example scripts that others might find useful.